muaz45/-My-first-CRUD/README.md

-it is my frist crud i do it challenges me but did it  and it is interested .
+it is my frist crud  it challenges me but did it  and it is interested .